EnterpriseDB/postgres-deployment/DB_Cluster_AWS/README.md

 * Create a key pair in the AWS EC2 Console -> Services -> EC2 -> Network & Security -> Key Pairs -> Create key pair

+* Copy the recently created key pair file to a location that will be utilized in the steps below

 * Terraform must be initialized

 * Navigate to the **02-cluster** folder